YSASP & DLS COORDINATOR

 Waffles and Cinnamon Toast

 In June of 2024, with the help of The Feline Connection, our staff was fortunate enough to be matched with two wonderful kittens.
 Cinna is our chatty girl; she loves receiving attention from staff as well as looking over her brother.
-Waffles is our quite guy; he enjoys curling up on laps and hiding in the hardest to find places.
-The kittens have settled in nicely with our staff, office, and families.
+Waffles is our quiet guy; he enjoys curling up on laps and hiding in the hardest to find places.
 For their first few months with us, Cinna and Waffles went home with various staff members to help get them acclimated to different environments and social atmospheres.
-These days, the kittens stay at the office full time, with sleepovers arranged with staff for our various long weekends.
-Eventually, when they retire, the kittens will settle in with a designated staff member.
-In the meantime, they bring an abundant amount of joy, energy, and of course cuteness, to the office.
+They bring an abundant amount of joy, energy, and of course cuteness, to the office.
 Stay tuned to see photos of these rascals as they grow into their roles as official office cats!